Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 Have a specialist agent review the primary agent's output before presenting it:

-pi "Implement the feature, then use /reflect to review your own work"Pattern 5: Dynamic Tool Loading
+pi "Implement the feature, then run a second read-only review pass before summarizing."Pattern 5: Dynamic Tool Loading

 When you have 50+ tools, load them progressively to avoid accuracy degradation: